takamichih/pmdsrc/README.md

 Which assembler and linker to use is configurable through files under `common/`.

-All branches are buildable with SLR Systems OPTASM 1.65, MS LINK 5.31.009.
+All branches are buildable with SLR Systems OPTASM 1.65, OPTLINK 2.31.
 (All branches should produce identical binaries when compiled with these tools)

 ## Branches
 * `original`: imported original archive contents without modification except for EOF removal, and added makefiles